Latest Update on Pakistan's Net Metering Policy (March 2025)

 How Does Net Metering Work in Pakistan?

-In 2015, NEPRA (National Electric Power Regulatory Authority) introduced regulations allowing solar system owners with a capacity between 1 kW and 1 MW to connect their systems to the national grid under the net metering policy.
+Pakistan introduced net metering in 2015 under NEPRA (National Electric Power Regulatory Authority) regulations. allowing solar system owners with a capacity between 1 kW and 1 MW to connect their systems to the national grid under the net metering policy.

 Here’s how it works: